Chapter Five

 George found a sheet of butcher paper and using a felt tipped pen wrote “Why wipe your butt, it’ll just get dirty again”.
 He hung the banner in the living room across the top of the kitchen door, through which a fog of shrimp spread forth.
 A Christmas tree, a female marijuana plant in full bloom decorated with lights and ornaments, sat in the corner.

-The following day my parents unexpectedly showed up, knocking on the door.
+The following day Harry’s parents unexpectedly showed up, knocking on the door.
 They’d been traveling around on tramp streamers for a year.
-After navigating the fowl smell and sign about dirty butts, we adjourned to the living room where we talked awkwardly.
+After navigating the fowl smell and sign about dirty butts, we adjourned to the living room where they talked awkwardly.
 She ultimately commented “That’s not a Christmas tree“.

-“Maybe we should go get a bite to eat someplace” I replied.
+“Maybe we should go get a bite to eat someplace” he replied.

-Les and Lani started dating.
-They were a very handsome couple and things seemed to be going well.
-But something just wasn’t right and I again begin to wonder if this isn’t always the case.
-That the single man woman bond is wrong, that we should exist as a tribe.
-Les was an extremely smart math major.
+Les was a math major.
 Lani was an aspiring actress.
+That being a perfect match they started dating.
+They were a handsome couple and things seemed to be going well.
+But something just wasn’t right and Harry again wondered if this isn’t always the case, that the single man-woman bond is wrong, that we should exist as a tribe.

 Paul had taken on a large job for a property management company repairing and painting a home in the Marina District that had belonged to Robert Louis Stevenson.
-The manager was a gentleman named Jim Everett, a good dresser, always in a suit.
-One day as the job was nearing completion he invited Paul and I to lunch.
+The manager was a gentleman named Jim, a good dresser, always in a suit.
+One day as the job was nearing completion he invited Paul and Harry to lunch.
 The conversation was friendly.

 “Retired military” he said.
 “CIA.”